greghendershott/racket-mode/README.md

   functions.
 There's no easy way to determine their "argument lists".

-A more satisfying experience is to use `racket-describe' or `racket-doc'.
+A more satisfying experience is to use `racket-describe` or `racket-doc`.

 ## Documentation